ibm-cloud-architecture/refarch-eda/docs/methodology/InsightStorming/readme.md

 Throughout the workshop we shoud encourage probabilistic statements such as at this point “this customer is highly like to … ”, or  “expected congestion at port X suggests…”  when reviewing data which could guide decision or action.

 The level of discussion prompted by event storming with the timeline of easily understandable events provides great context for discussing these sorts of predictive insights and their value.

-As an example lets consider our refrigerated container monitoring scneario.
+As an example lets consider the refrigerated container monitoring scneario.
 In the Event Storming workshop we may have identified a *container refrigeration unit has failed event* as a trigger event, that is we need to take some action when we see an occurance of it because it has business impact.

 The business impact of  the refrigeration unit failing  in the container can be significant in terms of damage to and therefore business loss of the goods.